Sojasmine/Madagaskar-Memory-game/README.md

 This project is only for educational purpose.

 This game is not mobile-friendly.
 It is optimised for , laptop, desktop and tablets screen only.
+The value of the image on the game changes belongs to the screen size.

 ![Screenshot](assets/docs/screen.jpg)